Skip to main content

 "You already logged in with Google.
 Why are you asking for six more digits?"

-That complaint was fair.
-From the outside, Filosign looked like it stacked OAuth on top of a second password.
-Under the hood it was never that simple.
-OAuth answered identity.
-Our post-quantum signing keys still needed material only the client should ever possess, bound to the embedded wallet and anchored on-chain as commitments.
-This post is for anyone reviewing our architecture: how we separated those concerns, what we rejected along the way, and how returning users now unlock with the same cryptographic path we already used at registration, with the PIN demoted to a real fallback instead of the default ritual.
+OAuth answers identity.
+Our post-quantum signing keys still need material only the client should ever possess, bound to the embedded wallet and anchored as commitments the server can verify.
+This post is for anyone reviewing our architecture: how we separated those concerns, what we rejected, and how returning users unlock with the same cryptographic path we use at registration, with PIN as a real fallback, not the default ritual.

 Two problems dressed as one